 Dosing N-Acetyl L-Cysteine as a nootropic at 600 mg up to three times per day helps with focus, motivation and concentration.

 N-Acetyl L-Tyrosine (NALT) is a highly bio-available form of the amino acid L-Tyrosine.
 The brain uses L-Tyrosine to produce dopamine.
-And the neurotransmitter norepinephrine which is your “fight or flight” hormone.
+And the neurotransmitter norepinephrine which affects alertness, memory, and mood.

 Dopamine is involved with libido, memory, focus, goal-oriented concentration, a mood elevator and anti-depressant.